Arunn1011/Arunn1011.github.io/README.md

-# How Safe Is SF Now?
+# How Safe Is San Francisco Now?
 ## A 20-Year Crime Retrospective
 **Assignment 2 – Social Data Analysis and Visualization**
 **Group 21**